GabMus/razerCommander/README.md

 #WARNING!

-As staded in the License header up there:
+As stated in the License header up there:

 > This program is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**